Religion or Belief Discrimination at Work

 How We Can Help

-At The Jonathan Lea Network, our expert employment law solicitors will:
+At The Jonathan Lea Network, our expert employment solicitors regularly act for both employees and employers in matters involving religion or belief discrimination.

-- Assess whether your experience amounts to discrimination under the law
+- Assess whether your experience amounts to unlawful discrimination

-- Help you raise the issue internally through grievance procedures
+- Support you through grievance procedures or settlement negotiations

 - Advise on related claims such as constructive dismissal or harassment

-We approach every case with professionalism, confidentiality and sensitivity to your personal circumstances and beliefs.
+We approach every case with professionalism, confidentiality and sensitivity to your beliefs and organisational needs.

 Why Choose The Jonathan Lea Network?

-Whether you work in the public or private sector, we’re here to help protect your rights and dignity at work.
+Whether you work in the public or private sector, or run a business of any size, we’re here to help you uphold rights, resolve disputes and foster a respectful workplace.

 Contact Us Today